+If your interest lies in the summer version of biathlon, simply sign up for a race!
+Summer races generally include a safety briefing and orientation before the race, and provide a good introduction to the sport.
 If you'd like to try some winter biathlons, the first thing to do is to attend a safety certification clinic.
 Until you do this, you can't use a .22 rifle in a USBA event.
 Membership in the USBA provides racers with extra liability insurance, if they desire it.

 Competitors who will be at least 13 years of age by December 31 of the winter competition season may race using a .22 rifle, if they have attended a Safety Certification clinic.